NeKroFR/rPack/README.md

 # rPack

-rPack is an ELF packer written in Rust.
+This is the [website]() branch of rPack, an ELF packer written in Rust.

 ## Features